NoriSte/reactjsday-2019-testing-course/book/app-actions.md

 - test duration is more important because you are going to run the tests thousands of times

 What's the final goal of the `window.appActions.signup` app action?
 Simply, calling it from the Cypress test!
 We can now call it directly deleting the slow form filling.
-Starting from the code of the <i><a href="../cypress/support/signup/signup-v1.js" target="_blank">signup-v1.js</a></i> test, the changes are the following
+Starting from the code of the <i>signup-v1.js</i> test, the changes are the following

 ```diff
 -cy.findByPlaceholderText(strings.username).type(user.username);